microwavin-manoa/microwavin-manoa.github.io/index.md

 ![searchrecipe](/images/searchRecipes.png)

 ### Edit recipe page
+After clicking an edit button associated with a recipe, you can edit the parts of that recipe on this page.

 ![editrecipe](/images/editRecipe.png)

 ### Individual recipe page
 Lists all the information for a recipe.
 It shows the name of the recipe, the different tags it has, a picture of the food the recipe is for, a list of ingredients and their price depending on the store, availability at each store, and the steps for the recipe.

 ![indivrecipe](/images/indivRecipe.png)